jackottogee/games-dashboards/README.md

 The app should run.

 ## Shiny
-To execute the Shiny app, start R from the master directory and in the and run the command:
+To execute the Shiny app, start R from the master directory and in the R-console run the command:
 ```shiny:runApp("shiny/app.R")```
 The app should run.